 ).
 And that's all we need to say on it

-Coulton is currently working with Comic Book
+In other media, Coulton worked with Comic Book

 writer Greg Pak on a comic miniseries/graphic novel based on the characters from many of his songs, named Code Monkey Save World